davidrichardharvey/deloitte-sre-linux/01-file-system/README.md

 /home/user1
 /home/user1/somedir
 ```
+home---system---hoth---base
+    ｜       ｜     ｜
+    ｜       ｜     ｜---planet
+    ｜       ｜
+    ｜       ｜---destroyer---droid
+    ｜
+    ｜---user 1---somedir

 3. Find out what directory you are in.
+pwd

 4. What is the quickest way of getting back to your home directory?
 Execute the command.
+cd

 5. The command touch allows you to create an empty file if it does not already exist, or update times if it does.

 6. Create a filename that has spaces in it.

-7. Are there any hidden files in your home directory?
+7. Are there any hidden files in your home directory? no

 8. What is the largest file in your directory?
-How do you find it?
+How do you find it? ls -l

 9. Locate all the files in the /usr/bin and the /etc directory that begin with a p.